rjk79/Firefy/README.md

 ### User Authentication
 Sign up or log in to start listening!
 ### Create Playlists
 Share your music tastes with others.
 Create or edit your own playlists so others can view them.

 ### Continuous Song Play
 As you navigate Firefy, enjoy seamless music playback via an informative media player with smooth controls.

 ### Searching
 Search for your favorite artists, albums, songs or playlists using a quick, database-querying search bar.

 ### Friend Other Users / Follow Playlists
 Follow playlists that you like so that you can easily access them all the time.
-Friend other users to see what playlists they are following.
+Friend other users to see what playlists they are following share your followed playlists.

 ## Challenging, but Successful Features
 ### "Smart" Song Items